Service Learning Course Development Grants

 Ryan Solomon (writing and rhetoric) applied the grant to his core South Africa course.
 Four students joined Professor Solomon in South Africa for six weeks and two more students joined the group for the second half of the trip.
 The trip, which included three weeks in Johannesburg and three weeks in Cape Town, focused on providing students with a hands-on civic engagement experience including work with immigrant rights organizations that are working to combat xenophobic violence in South Africa.
 While working with these organizations, the students had the opportunity to run human rights workshops, plan new initiatives, and collect data on African immigrants’ experiences of discrimination in South Africa.

-April Baptiste (environmental studies) will applied the grant to her “Caribbean Ecology and Environmental Concerns” course in the Spring 2016 term.
+April Baptiste (environmental studies) will apply the grant to her “Caribbean Ecology and Environmental Concerns” course in the Spring 2016 term.
 Students studied the impact of tourism on the Caribbean ecology, then traveled to Puerto Rico in May to get a firsthand understanding of the impact and provide a deliverable developed by the Sea Grant Program aimed at community understanding of the issue and potential mitigation strategies.
-In each case, the COVE has worked closely with faculty to develop partnerships and incorporate community engagement in the curriculum for each course; faculty submitting proposals for grants in the current funding cycle can count on this same support.